aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Mon Jul 27 08:19:33 2026
+Last update: Tue Jul 28 07:29:57 2026

 ### Let's play! 🎮